dianacristian0323/dianaLab/index.md

 <br>
   Reset the previous cookie: <button onclick="resetOnce()">Reset only once cookie</button>
 <br>
-   Check a cookie existence:
+   Check a cookie existence
  <br>
-  Check that a cookie has a specific value:
+  Check that a cookie has a specific value
 </body>